Data-Driven Marketing: Definition & How To Do It

 Source: Owox

-Marketing teams collect customer data from different sources and then analyze it to understand what their customers are interested in and how they interact with their brand.
-This information is then used to develop targeted marketing campaigns that have a better chance of succeeding.
+Marketing teams collect customer data from various sources and analyze it to understand what customers are interested in and how they interact with the brand.

 How To Implement Data-Driven Marketing In Your Business: 7 Easy Steps To Get You Started